izs-widget/pdl-account/README.md

 ### Step 2: Initialize the Widget

-In the <body> section of your HTML file where you want the widget to appear, add the <div> tag with defined id attribute
+In the <body> section of your HTML file where you want the widget to appear, add the following html element with defined id attribute

 ```html
 <div id="izsWidget"></div>
 ```

-and initialize the widget with the folowing code, where you provide call the function with the selector of the widget container and the configuration object with required api key (provided by the ISZ support) and optional properties for customizatoion.
+and initialize the widget with the folowing code, where you call the widget function with the selector of the widget container and the configuration object with required api key (provided by the ISZ support) and optional properties for customizatoion.

 ```html
 IzsWidget.init('#izsWidget',  { apiKey: 'sfe6efef87876efeeefe' });